 A minimum of 64 UCAS points

-With over 9 million dogs in the UK and 24% of households having a dog (Pet Food Manufacturers Association, 2015) there is plenty of demand for a range of services including professional dog trainers, behaviourists, groomers, dog walkers and sitters, kennel managers, rehabilitation of rescue dogs, and specialised training for assistance dogs in several categories etc.
+With over 12.5 million dogs in the UK and 33% of households now owning a dog (Pet Food Manufacturers Association, 2021) there is an ever growing demand for a range of canine related services including professional dog trainers, behaviourists, groomers, dog walkers, sitters and kennel managers as well as the rehabilitation of rescue dogs, and specialised training for assistance dogs.

-This programme aims to help raise the level and depth of knowledge and skill necessary to professionally and ethically undertake these roles though a mix of both theoretical study and practical experience.
+This foundation degree programme aims to develop the knowledge and skills which are necessary to professionally and ethically undertake canine behaviour and training roles.
+We do this by balancing theoretical study with applied practical experience.

 What will I study?